pavel-grigorev/spring-icomponent/README.md

 Follow [this page on GitHub](https://github.com/pavel-grigorev/spring-icomponent-demo) for this example's source code.

+And [here](https://dzone.com/articles/spring-beans-with-auto-generated-implementations-how-to) is a tutorial.

-An example of a library built on top of `spring-icomponent` is [spring-resource-reader](https://github.com/pavel-grigorev/spring-resource-reader): a declarative resource reader with the content auto-conversion capabilities.
+An example of a framework built on top of `spring-icomponent` is [spring-resource-reader](https://github.com/pavel-grigorev/spring-resource-reader): a declarative resource reader with the content auto-conversion capabilities.

 # Motivation

 This library is inspired by [Spring Data](https://spring.io/projects/spring-data).
 The key feature of Spring Data is repositories.
 Repositories offer a declarative, interface based programming model, meaning that a repository is fully defined by its interface and you don’t have to build an implementation class.
 The framework will create it.
 What each repository method is supposed to do will be determined from its declaration.

 This programming pattern could potentially be applied to a broad range of things.
 Take, for example, [spring-cloud-openfeign](https://spring.io/projects/spring-cloud-openfeign): a declarative REST client.
-It is not a member of the Spring Data family, but provides the same interface based approach to building the client API methods.

 I would describe this design pattern as a facade interface in which method declarations define behavior of and parameter values for the underlying functionality.

 As a developer, I’d like to have the ability to implement this pattern in my projects without much effort.
-This would allow me to:
-- build a convenient interface based facade for any desired functionality,
-- use my project domain terms in the design of the facade interface.

-`spring-icomponent` provides an easy-to-use base platform for small project-scoped and cross-project frameworks that are to implement this pattern.
+This would let me build tools that are convenient in use, easily extensible, and specific to my project's business domain.

 # Adding to your project